Interstellar-Trinity/xrpl4gd/README.md

 # ToweRPG_Server

 Process the game logic for ToweRPG.
 Can be roughly segmented into several broad categories.
 Gameplay, Databasing and XRPL Integrations.
-The xrpl4gd plugin and the backend for the demo will eventually be split out into different repos.
+The xrpl4gd plugin and the server for the demo will eventually be split out into different repos.

 ## Gameplay
 Placeholder to describe core gameplay systems and client/server communication